Affirmative Action Discriminates Against White Men? Give Me a Break!

 child of color from an inner city school, where the roof leaks and even the

-toilets don't work, have access to college equal to that of a white kid from a
+toilets don't work, really have access to college equal to that of a white kid from a

 suburban school system with all the educational amenities and enrichments?
 Anyone who